 It’s incredibly difficult and takes two years of hell to get it off the ground.
 But by the end of this, he’s got a much more successful business, with no limit on the number of courses he can sell, and he gets to play with his son every evening.
 They all live happily ever after.

 What’s the hell bit?

 Product businesses are great for people who have some financial security behind them and are in the business for the long run.
 If you need to generate cash flow quickly, and/or you’re not too bothered about building a more significant business or one which you can sell for a large chunk of cash, you’re much better off with services, not products.

 The other bits to remember with the product business model

 There are time and money costs for each product you sell.
 These might be tiny if you have a digital product, but they’re still there.
 And if you’re selling a physical product, there’s going to be a cost with each one.
 That cost will be what you pay for the product or the raw materials, but will also be the cost of the postage, packing and handling.

-Many people put a lot of effort into building their skills to develop a product, but forget to develop their skills in pricing, marketing and running a business.
+Many people put a lot of effort into building their skills to develop a product, but forget to hone their skills in pricing, marketing and running a business.
 Both are important for growing a successful business.